-The FY 2023 Budget includes a reporting change for all information technology positions historically reporting to the Police Department's management hierarchy.
+The FY 2023 Budget includes a reporting change for all Information Technology (IT) positions historically reporting to the Police Department's management hierarchy.
 The IT positions are budgeted in FY 2023 to report directly to the Information Services Department's (ISD) management team.
 As such the following positions are scheduled to report to ISD, while their position costs are included in the Police Department's Budget as a cost of service provided.

 - Information Services Positions reporting to ISD include:

-- o Two (2) Database Administrators,
+- Two (2) Database Administrators,

 - One (1) Information Services Manager,

 - One (1) Computer Systems Specialist III,

 - One (1) Information Services

 Supervisor,

-- One (2) Programmer Analyst IV,
+- o Two (2) Programmer Analyst IV,

-- o two (2) Network Systems Specialists,
+- Two (2) Network Systems Specialists,

 - Two (2) Computer Systems Specialists

 II.